 - Having chronic diarrhea or chronic constipation problems

 - Anal intercourse

 - Regular heavy lifting

 When you age, the risk of developing hemorrhoids increases because the tissues which support these veins in the rectum and anus regions may be weakened by stretching.
 This is something that can occur when you’re pregnant.
 The baby’s weight can add pressure and weight onto the anal region.

-Experiencing complications due to hemorrhoids are rare but can include the following:
+Experiencing complications due to hemorrhoids is rare but can include the following: